elanatframework/Web_forms/README.md

 - ProgressBarStyle: Styles for progress bar
 - ProgressBarPercentLoadedStyle: Styles for percentage and text size for progress bar
 - ProgressBarValueStyle: Styles for uploading animation for progress bar
+- AddLogForWebSockets: Enabling this option will log connections, disconnections, and data sent between the server and client in WebSocket protocol.

 ## Action Controls